roboakley01/Player-Shortlists/README.md

-This is a collection of my sports analytics projects.
+This will become a collection of small projects that aim to create shortlists of potential transfer targets.
+So far, there is only one, Nearest_Player, which uses agglomerative clustering and nearest-neighbors algorithms to cluster strikers using FBRef data.